Books about Books

-While White’s “close association with animals in a barn” is no secret (even to the internet), I thought his words conveyed better than any others’ his attachment to the barn.
+While White’s “close association with animals in a barn” is no secret, I thought his words conveyed better than any others’ his attachment to the barn.
 I hope children, especially those who’ve never been in an old-fashioned county barn, will get a better sense of it, and of White himself.

 Hope all y’all are enjoying these behind the scenes posts.

 Miss Missy’s School Book I: A Pack of Farm Dogs Starts a School by Marica Bernstein.

 Illustrated by Caroline Cooper.
 Old Schoolhouse Road Publishing.

 Signup to received the monthly newsletter for your kids written by none other than Missy herself!
 Missy is so busy working on her second Epic Novel that she only has time to write a newsletter around the first of the month.
 But she would enjoy chatting with your children about what’s going on with her pack–including Tiger the Cat–here at Farther Along Farm!